Dublin, California: Parks and recreation

 Emerald Glen Park is the largest community park in Dublin.
 On Memorial Day weekend 2017, the City opened The Wave at Emerald Glen Park, a 31,000-square foot facility which is anchored by an indoor pool for year-round swimming lessons, exercise programs, and recreational use.

+The 30-acre Don Biddle Community Park is in the heart of Dublin, at 6100 Horizon Parkway.
+Named for former Dublin Vice Mayor Don Biddle, the park features tennis courts; basketball courts; two playgrounds; picnic areas; a community garden and orchard; a garden shed; an expansive great lawn; shade structures; an outdoor classroom; and towering veterans art sculptures.

 Government

 Local

 The City of Dublin is a general law city operating under a City Council / City Manager form of local government.
 This form of government combines an elected mayor and council and an appointed local government administrator.
 The City Council elections are nonpartisan.
 The Mayor serves a two-year term, and Council members serve four-year terms.

 The Mayor and City Council, as a collegial body, are responsible for setting policy, setting / prioritizing goals and objectives, and approving the budget.
 The Mayor, with confirmation by the City Council, makes appointments to the city's advisory commissions and committees.

 The Council appoints the City Manager, who is responsible for the day-to-day administrative operation of the city, including: